Distance: Jerusalem to Jericho 27 kms (17 miles)|

 An Israeli flag raised on the Dome of the Rock by paratroopers was taken down at the order of Dayan when he arrived on the Mount shortly after the break-in.

-While paratroopers from the 55th Paratroop Brigade, under the command of Colonel Mordecai Gur, were securing the Old City, Colonel Uri Ben-Ari's armour rolled through Ramallah click here for a Google map and turned eastward.
+While paratroopers from the 55th Paratroop Brigade, under the command of Colonel Mordecai Gur, were securing the Old City, Colonel Uri Ben-Ari's armour rolled north through Ramallah click here for a Google map and turned eastward.
 Shortly after noon, the brigade commander informed Narkiss that he was descending the hills towards Jericho, already visible to his forward units.
 Dayan cut into the radio net.
 "What's Uri doing near Jericho?
 Get him back immediately."

 However, even as Ben-Ari was attempting to get his tanks turned around on the narrow mountain trails, word was received that Hussein had ordered his remaining forces to pull back from the West Bank across the Jordan.
 Ben-Ari was ordered to turn again and take Jericho.
 Logic of events was inexorably pulling Israel into occupation of the entire West Bank.